Vehmloewff/server-method/README.md

 const ctx = new GenericContext() startBrowserReplay(ctx)

-// We can then run hydrate our client-side code.
-All calls to `serverMethod(...).call()` must happen in the exact same order as they
+// We can then hydrate our html on the client-side.
+All calls to `serverMethod(...).call(...)` must happen in the exact same order as they
 // did during the SSR render.
 // Because we are currently replaying, these requests will not trigger calls to the function passed into `setServerMethodBrowserHandler`
-// but will instead immediately return the data that was returned during the SSR render. await performClientSideHydration(ctx)
+// but will instead immediately return the data that was returned during the SSR render.
+// It is assumed that the `serverMethod(...).call(...)` functions are passed the `ctx` that replay was enabled on. await performClientSideHydration(ctx)

 // Once we are done hydrating, we should stop the replay.